null

 Everything has its downside, and LVT is no different.
 We couldn't talk about the pros without providing the cons.
 Thankfully, luxury vinyl tiles have very few drawbacks.

-Sizing could be a minor concern as most floor tiles are commonly square.
-LVT follows this trend.
+Sizing could be a minor concern as most LVT flooring is commonly 12"x24" or 6"x48".
 Generally speaking, this usually doesn't present much of an issue so long as the design is consistent.

 Although LVT offers a large variety of designs, it's common for some designs to have very few variations.
 One of these designs happens to be stone.
 Manufacturers will typically only stick to a few stone styles making it challenging to find something unique.